bvr/bvr.github.io/_posts/2010-10-22-date-parsing.md

 ---
 **Date parsing is always problematic, especially when it comes directly from users, say an Excel spreadsheet.
 For most of my work I prefer canonical YYYY-MM-DD or YYMMDD format that is great for sorting and easy to parse.
 But data comes from various sources.
 Recently I got data with all dates in US format: `Wed, Sep 17 2003`.**

 Here is very simple perl class that implement the parsing.
 Initially I looked on [DateTime::Format::Natural][dfn] and some others, but I haven't found any working straight for me.
-I've choosen a OO form, since I need to parse many such dates and initialization is potentially costly compared to matching code.
+I've chosen a OO form, since I need to parse many such dates and initialization is potentially costly compared to matching code.

 ```perl
 package DateParser;